briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 4. _(d)_ As used in this section:

-    1. _(1)_ “License plate” includes any temporary motor vehicle license registration issued under Ohio R.C.
+    1. _(1)_ "License plate" includes any temporary motor vehicle license registration issued under Ohio R.C.
 4503.182 or similar law of another jurisdiction.

-    2. _(2)_ “Public safety vehicle” does not include an unmarked public safety vehicle or a vehicle used by a public law enforcement officer or other person sworn to enforce the criminal and traffic laws of the State or a vehicle used by the Motor Carrier Enforcement Unit for the enforcement of
+    2. _(2)_ "Public safety vehicle" does not include an unmarked public safety vehicle or a vehicle used by a public law enforcement officer or other person sworn to enforce the criminal and traffic laws of the State or a vehicle used by the Motor Carrier Enforcement Unit for the enforcement of